How Often Should You Water a Cactus (A Complete Guide)

 Cacti need different amounts of water depending on their size and species.
 Small cactus plants require less frequent watering than larger ones, as they dry out more quickly.

-To test whether the soil is dry, stick your finger down about two inches.
+Sticking your finger down about two inches to test whether the soil is dry.
 If it’s moist, wait a few more days before watering again.

 If you water too often or not enough, cacti will suffer from root rot and other issues that jeopardize their health and longevity.

-Because of this, it’s critical to be able to identify an overwatered and underwatered cactus.
+Because of this, it’s critical to identify an overwatered and underwatered cactus.

 An overwatered cactus is far more common than an underwatered one.
 It looks like it’s in the process of rotting away.

 The soil will be wet and mushy, with roots that are beginning to rot as well.
-Sometimes you can see mold growing on top of the potting soil or all over the plant itself!
+Sometimes, mold grows on top of the potting soil or all over the plant itself!

 An overwatered cactus is usually soft and mushy to the touch.